Don Trent Jacobs: Activism

-Don Trent Jacobs together with 60 other scientists, endorsed an appeal linking peace, justice and climate created by Fridays For Future International.
+Four Arrows, aka Don Trent Jacobs, is recipient of the Martin Springer Institute for Social Studies Moral Courage Award for his pro Indian and counter-hegemonic activis.
+Together with 60 other scientists, endorsed an appeal linking peace, justice and climate created by Fridays For Future International.
 The main idea of the appeal is that we can not stop the ecological crisis without stopping overconsumption and this is impossible as wars continue because GDP is directly linked to military potential.
 As climate change threaten more or less all, even the billionaires, it is good for all to establish peace and justice.
 24 organizations including Scientist Rebellion endorsed the appeal.

+Wahinkpe.Substack.com is the address for his popular two page weekly pieces that are diverse, innovative, thought-provoking and inspiring.